-- Using hand and power tools that are damaged, or operating them incorrectly, can cause significant injuries and long-term health problems. - Inspect all your tools before using them and take them out of service if they are damaged. - Replace dull bits and blades immediately. - Always wear the appropriate personal protective equipment for the work that you're doing. - Remember the special hazards associated with electric power tools, and be careful to avoid them. - Take care to protect yourself and others from any hazards that exist in your work area. - Now that you understand the hazards that can exist with hand and power tools... and know the protective equipment and safe practices you can use to avoid them... you can help ensure that you and your coworkers go home safely at the end of every day!
+- By using hand and power tools that are damaged, or operating them incorrectly, you can cause significant injuries and long-term health problems. - Inspect all your tools before using them, and take them out of service if they are damaged. - Replace dull bits and blades immediately. - Always wear the appropriate personal protective equipment for the work that you're doing. - Remember the special hazards associated with electric powered tools and be careful to avoid them. - Take care to protect yourself and others from any hazards that exist in your work area. - Now that you understand the hazards that can exist when using hand and power tools... and know the protective equipment and safe work practices you can use to avoid them... you can help ensure that you and your coworkers go home safely at the end of every day!